 Chinese server and CDN (Content Delivery Network)

 There are several server providers for onshore China website hosting.
 Some of the popular options with a compelling English interface are Aliyun (or Alibaba Cloud), Tencent Cloud, and ChinaNetCenter.
-Other options may require you to have Mandarin reading abilities to enable operating their server platforms.
+Other options may require you to have Chinese reading abilities to enable operating their server platforms.
 We can certainly help sort things out if you need help.
 Check out our China Solutions or Contact us.

 These providers are able to provide hosting and CDN services for China-based websites.
 This is another requirement that you must explicitly declare when applying for an ICP license.

 To be able to compete in China's vast digital ecosystem, you need a Chinese CDN on top of your hosting services.
 E-commerce sites and content-heavy sites benefit from engaging in CDN services by preventing latency issues and unwanted packet loss that causes playback interruptions, especially on videos.